voidfiles/ci-presentation/presentation.md

 ![bepress](/images/bepress.png)

 <div class='notes'>
 bepress is located in Berkeley, California.
-The company employees about 100 people, but the dev team is a small portion of that.
+The company employees around 75 people, but the dev team is a small portion of that.
 Most are pictured here.
-I'm on the TV screen becuase myself and a couple others work remoteley.
+I'm on the TV screen because myself and a couple others work remoteley.

-Bepress has two main products.
-SelectedWorks, and Digital Commons.
+bepress has two main products the Expert Gallery Suite and Digital Commons.

-Digital Commons is a hosted instituion repository.
-Selected Works is like a hosted linkedin for the academic commuity at an insitution.
+Digital Commons is an IR and The Expert Gallery Suite helps you showcase your peoples expertise.
 </div>

 ---

-# Defenitions
+# Defenitions and Goals

 - Continuous Integration
 - Continuous Delivery
+- The Goal

 <div class="notes">
 Let's start with some defenitions.
 Even if you already know when these means, I think it's helpful to be on the same page before we start.